orbitalchicken/Roadmap/Triaged.md

 - Cinnamon setting to disable the touch pad while typing does not work, which makes typing on the laptop pretty annoying. -> provided for synaptics driver.

+- mintinstall (live mode): Software Manager-Games-All only shows 0Ad-Edgar  i.e. it does not show the games beginning with later letters E-Z that can be found through the more detailed searches, e.g. Software Manager-Games-Simulation and Racing-Torcs --> appstream can't work in live mode, the cache isn't full and mintinstall probably doesn't know about the score of each app.
+Only 200 apps are shown, usually by order of popularity, but here since it's not possible, by alphabetical order.

+- mintinstall: does only wait and not warn if synaptic is open.

 Can't reproduce
 ---------------